shivaprasa1/Book_Finder/README.md

 - **Tailwind CSS (CDN)**
 - **Open Library Search API**:
   `https://openlibrary.org/search.json?title={bookTitle}`
 ---

 ##👨‍💻 Author
+---

-Developed by Shiva Prasad R
+Developed by Shiva Prasad R.
-Using React + Open Library API
+Using React + Open Library API.

 ##🌍 Deployment
+---
 Can be deployed on StackBlitz / CodeSandbox easily.
 Or push to GitHub and deploy on Netlify or Vercel (free).